 About the blue cheese dip.
 When I'm feeling lazy, I just use Marie's Blue Cheese salad dressing.
 Great stuff.
 It's in the refrigerator section of your grocery.
 Also, Ranch dressing works beautifully.

 About the hot sauce.
 Frank's is the classic Buffalo Wing Sauce base, and its charm is the fresh red pepper flavor.
 But it is not very hot.
 If you want more heat, try my Controlled Burn Hot Sauce or pick your poison.
 Keep in mind, not everyone is as manly as you.
 Like me.
 Better still, make two or three levels of heat so people can pick.

 1) The Dip.
 Take the cream cheese and the blue cheese out of the fridge and let them come to room temp.
 Then smush them together with the spices.
 Mix in the sour cream and half and half.
 Put them in a serving bowl and refrigerate.
 You can do this a day ahead.
 Cut up the celery and put it back in the chiller.

 2) The Classic Buffalo Hot Sauce.
 You can also do this a day ahead.
 Make the hot sauce in a pan by melting the butter over a low heat and then adding the garlic.
 Let it simmer for about a minute but don't let the garlic brown.
-Then add the hot sauce.
+Then add the Frank's.
 Let them get to know each other for at least 3 to 4 minutes.
 But remember, if you don't want to use the original and you want to get creative, try one or more of the other sauces listed above.
 I'm partial to DC Mumbo Sauce.